Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 **Source of Power:** Singularly committed to their ideals, the strength of the Paragon’s conviction shines through for everyone around them to see, and gives them the strength to stand proud in the face of overwhelming adversity.

 **Core Mechanic:** Paragons prime auras: powerful persistent powers that affect either allies or enemies that are near them.
-These auras activate as the Paragon leads by example, landing blows in the heart of the battle.
+These auras are tile effects, and when combined with their powerful Stand Your Ground feature make Paragons a battlefield feature to play around all by themselves.

 **Specialization:** Each Paragon is committed to an ideal, which flavors their non-aura powers; giving them a benefit when they stand without moving and enhancing their Strike and Grapple major actions.